durvasa/rosalind/README.md

 # rosalind
-Own solutions to problems found in http://rosalind.info
+Own solutions to problems from http://rosalind.info